By Kristy Espat

 If you’re still changing your room pricing only once per season or a few times per year, you’re missing out on valuable revenue opportunities.
 By following a dynamic pricing strategy, you can make the most of ebbs and flows in demand to earn more profit.

-The good news is, you don’t have to constantly monitor rates.
+The good news is, you don’t have to constantly monitor rates plans.
 With the help of a revenue management tool, you can automate pricing updates based on your local market and optimize revenue 24/7– no matter the size or type of your property.

 What is dynamic pricing?